hellotommmy/can_call/README.md

 Function pointers are being looked at, but currently the trackCandidateCallees still cannot find out the set of candidate functions an indirect call could possibly use.

+The main files to look at are in

+llvm/lib/Transforms/Hello/Hello.cpp

+and

+llvm/lib/Transforms/Hello/GraphDataStruct.h